Bronchoscopy

 Who shouldn’t get a bronchoscopy?

-Additionally, if you have hypercapnia (high levels of carbon dioxide in your blood) or severe shortness of breath, your doctor may place you on a breathing machine prior to the procedure.
+Additionally, suppose you have hypercapnia (high levels of carbon dioxide in your blood) or severe shortness of breath.
+In that case, your doctor may place you on a breathing machine before the procedure.
 This is done to guarantee adequate oxygenation of the lungs during the bronchoscopy.

 Bronchoscopy procedure